 The level of manual intervention required to keep spreadsheet plans updated means this data may not always be reliable for audit purposes.
 Spreadsheets also do not capture information on why decisions were made, making it harder to learn from mistakes and avoid repeating them.

 6. There’s a better alternative

-Cutover is an enterprise SaaS solution that allows teams to plan, rehearse, run and analyse an event on one centralised, collaborative platform.
-Teams can plan and rehearse their activities directly within the tool, collaborating remotely and always with a single, dynamic version of the plan.
+Cutover is an enterprise SaaS solution that allows teams to plan, rehearse, run and analyze an event on one centralized, collaborative platform.
+Teams can plan and rehearse their activities directly within the platform, collaborating remotely and always with a single, dynamic version of the plan.

 During the live event, users and stakeholders get real-time communications via automated SMS and emails to know when things have kicked off and which activities are up next.
-Live telemetry is provided to the event manager, executives and stakeholders in real time.
+Live status dashboards are provided to the event manager, executives, and stakeholders in real-time.

-A black-box system of record is provided to enable an audit trail for the purposes of regulation, post-event analysis and learning, without the need for laborious reconstruction.
+A black-box system of record enables an audit trail for the purposes of regulation, post-event analysis and learning, without the need for laborious reconstruction.

-Using Cutover for critical events planning in the place of spreadsheets and other usual methods reduces the time and human effort involved and increases the likelihood of success through human and machine orchestration.
+Using Cutover for critical events planning in the place of spreadsheets and other manual methods reduces the time and effort involved and increases the likelihood of success through human and machine orchestration.

 Download our white paper on how the world of enterprise change is changing and why traditional methods of managing change are no longer good enough: